 You are here:

-New for 2014, qualified farmers and food vendors, with support from the Maryland Farmers’ Market Association, will be able to accept Supplemental Nutrition Assistance Program (SNAP), credit and debit payments directly.
-The Welcome Center, located near the Saratoga Street entrance, will continue to assist with questions on programs, the market and services.
+Qualified farmers, with support from the Maryland Farmers’ Market Association, will be able to accept Supplemental Nutrition Assistance Program (SNAP), credit and debit payments directly.
+The Welcome Tent, located near the Hillen Street entrance, will continue to assist with questions on programs, the market and services.

 There are many opportunities to sponsor the Baltimore Farmers' Market & Bazaar.